-Our professionals also work closely with physicians in the Department of Neurosurgery to treat patients at the Annette Simmons Stereotactic Treatment Center at Zale Lipshy University Hospital, which houses the medical center’s Gamma Knife and CyberKnife.
+Our professionals also work closely with physicians in the Department of Neurological Surgery to treat patients at the Annette Simmons Stereotactic Treatment Center at Zale Lipshy University Hospital, which houses the Medical Center’s Gamma Knife and CyberKnife.

 The CyberKnife uses a linear accelerator mounted on a robotic arm to focus multiple beams of radiation into the tumor.
 The CyberKnife is used to treat both primary and metastatic brain tumors as well as tumors of the head and neck, base of skull, spine, lung, pancreas, liver, kidney, breast, and prostate.
 At the Department's Annette Simmons Stereotactic Treatment Center at Zale Lipshy University Hospital, both radiosurgery and radiotherapy with CyberKnife are performed on an outpatient basis.

 The Department of Radiation Oncology is one of the leading facilities in the world for treatment of tumors in the body using SABR/SBRT.
 At our main clinic in the Moncrief Radiation Oncology Building, stereotactic radiosurgery is performed using the next-generation Elekta Agility linear accelerator with multifunctional intelligent beam shaping.
 This advanced machine offers integrated digital control of leaves and leaf guides, combined with unique Rubicon optical leaf positioning for accurate beam shaping.
 Coupled with extremely low leaf transmission of less than 0.5 percent, Agility enhances treatment delivery while reducing integral dose.

 UT Southwestern Medical Center is the first institution in North America to install Vero, an advanced system for delivering noninvasive radiation treatment to cancer patients.
 The Vero system integrates many state-of-the-art radiation therapy capabilities into one machine and is designed to locate tumors and meticulously direct radiation precisely where it is needed.